 My mission is to help people discover the wide world of wine beyond the big “international” grape varieties that dominate the global wine market and to help people learn to pair wine with food.
-I do this through regularly scheduled wine tastings in Brussels and online as well as by selling some of the wines that prove popular at my tastings.
+I do this through regularly scheduled wine tastings as well as by selling some of the wines that prove popular at my tastings.

 The name Terre Mieli Cieli (pronounced TER-reh MYEL-ly, CHEL-ly) comes from the Italian words for Earth, Honey and Sky.
 The earth--think terroir--and sky--think weather--represent two of the most important elements for a great wine.
 The word Honey stands for the proverbial fruit of the land and what winemakers make of it.